Navigation par consultations

 Chair : Patricia Caillé (Université de Strasbourg) Azza Chaabouni (ISAMM – Université de la Manouba) – Création en mouvement: Trajectoires migratoires et pratiques cinématographiques au sein du collectif Rawiyat-SIF.
 Le cas des réalisatrices: Erige Sehiri (France-Tunisie) et Zoulikha Tahar (Algérie) Patricia Caillé (Université de Strasbourg) – Migration and Film Training among Third-Generation Tunisian Filmmakers Ons […]

-• Session 7A – Genocide, Sumud, and Empir
+• Session 7A – Genocide, Sumud, and Empire

-Chair and Discussant: Yousef Baker (California State University, Long Beach) Salam Mir (Independent Researcher) – Israel’s Genocide against Gaza Tahrir Hamdi (Arab Open University, Jordan) – Palestinian Sumud: From the Everyday to the Political to the Theoretical Ramzi Baroud (Istanbul Zaim University) – The Transformative Power of Sumoud: Reconceptualizing the Palestinian Struggle Through Gaza Ibrahim […]
+Chair and Discussant: Yousef Baker (California State University, Long Beach) Salam Mir (Independent Researcher) – Israel’s Genocide against Gaza Tahrir Hamdi (Arab Open University, Jordan) – Palestinian Sumud: Survival, Resistance, and Hope for Liberation Ibrahim G. Aoudé (University of Hawai‘i) – Palestine, Genocide, and Empire

 • Session 8B – Géopolitique des migrations artistiques en région MENA: Panel 2